-Step 4 – Understand the housing market
+Step 4 – Know the market

 Step 5 – Find your dream home

-Step 6 – Negotiate the deal
+Step 6 – Negotiate

-The state of the market determines how aggressively we negotiate the contract.
+Market conditions determine how aggressively we negotiate the contract.

-Step 7 – Get a loan
+Step 7 – Secure a loan

 And I'll take care of all the property information your lender will need to close the loan.